 The Partnership for People with Disabilities developed reports to explain the information that was collected through the surveys.
 The reports use a graphic format to tell the collective results of the surveys.

-The Adult Consumer Survey is a two-part survey that collects information from adults with intellectual and developmental disabilities through a face-to-face interview.
+The In Person Survey is a two-part survey that collects information from adults with intellectual and developmental disabilities through a face-to-face interview.
 Questions concern the presence of valued outcomes in their lives.
 Demographic, service, and health information is also collected.

 Surveys are sent to families who have a family member with a disability and are intended to assess system responsiveness to their needs, quality of services, and their overall satisfaction.